 In 1973, a highway relocation project forced the store make its final move to 361 Atwells Avenue.
 After Ugo’s passing in 1981, Lombard carried on the store's legacy and reputation.
 The decision was also made to dissolve the wholesale division and focus on the retail store.

 Continuing in his family’s footsteps, at the age of 16, Lombard’s son Mark began working in the store.
 In 2002, Lombard had left his son what some would say is the finest collection of Italian wines and spirits in the United States.
-Mark wishes to continue building the legacy that has been passed down to him as well as continue to educate himself about new wineries both abroad and on American soil.
+Mark wished to continue building the legacy that has been passed down to him as well as continue to educate himself about new wineries both abroad and on American soil.
 Today, to complement the store’s Italian wine selection of over 800 labels, Gasbarro’s features more than 400 Californian wines.
 Together, they make up over 80% of sales.